WWE News: 10 Names Revealed For Tonight’s #1 Contender Battle Royal On SmackDown

 Last week on SmackDown Live, Randy Orton made a blockbuster announcement by giving up his spot in the main event at WrestleMania 33 because he didn’t want to wrestle Bray Wyatt, his “master.”
 Now, a battle royal will take place on tonight’s show to determine the new number one contender for the title, and it is going to be an interesting match.
 The names of those participating have been revealed, and it’s just a strange combination of superstars.

 When the announcement was made last week, fans began trying to guess who would be in the battle royal and how big it would be.
-Here, the Royal Rumble winner had already given up his slot and another multi-superstar match was going to determine the number one contender for Wyatt’s title.
+Here, the Royal Rumble winner had already given up his slot, and another multi-superstar match was going to determine the number one contender for Wyatt’s title.

 The preview for SmackDown Live has been revealed by WWE‘s official website, and there are only going to be 10 superstars in the battle royal.
 While some of the names were expected, there are a few others which will leave you scratching your head.